 While southwest Utah is known for its amazing red-rock landscapes, there’s a pocket of mountains topped by aspen trees, wildflowers and pine trees.
 Here are four reasons to stop and stay here.

 Maximize your experience at Bryce Canyon National Park by driving to Sunrise, Sunset, Inspiration and Bryce viewpoints.
 These are all spectacular overlooks of the park’s red hoodoos shooting up against evergreen forests in the background.

 3 New Ways to Experience Bryce Canyon Country

 See the stars, squeeze through a slot canyon or visit in the winter near these little towns along Hwy.
 12.

 The Closest Hotel to Bryce Canyon is Ruby's Inn

 Ruby's Inn and Adventures is at the entrance to Bryce Canyon National Park.
 Stay at two hotels, an RV park, tipis, cabins, or the campground.
-Go on a Bryce Canyon adventure on a bike, ATV, horse or airplane.
-Give back to Bryce with Ruby's Inn Dollar Check-Off Program
+Go on a Bryce Canyon adventure on a bike, ATV, or horse.

 Capitol Reef National Park

 A diversity of landscape like no other in Utah, Capitol Reef National Park and surrounding area has red rock formations, arches, plateaus, meadows, forests, lush green valleys and astounding deserts.